metroid-maniac/SCFW/README.md

 This should replace the existing kernel.gba along with adding goomba support in order to play Game Boy / Game Boy Color games.

 ## Prerequisites
-For Game Boy / Game Boy Color, you need to download your preferred Goomba fork and rename it to:
+For Game Boy / Game Boy Color, you need to download your preferred Goomba fork/binary and rename it to:
 - gbc.gba
     - For Game Boy Color emulation
 - gb.gba
 	- For Game Boy emulation

-For NES/Famicom, you need to download your preferred Goomba fork and rename it to:
+For NES/Famicom, you need to download your preferred PocketNES fork/binary and rename it to:
 - nes.gba

 Once you have those two files, transfer these to the scfw folder.